saltstack/salt/doc/topics/reactor/index.rst

 <salt.modules.state.apply_>` executed.
 On top of this, we're going to add that
 a host coming up that was replaced (meaning a new key) will also be accepted.

 Our master configuration will be rather simple.
-All minions that attempte to authenticate will match the :strong:`tag` of :strong:`salt/auth`.
+All minions that attempt to authenticate will match the :strong:`tag` of :strong:`salt/auth`.
 When it comes to the minion key being accepted, we get a more refined :strong:`tag` that includes the minion id, which we can use for matching.